 - Pressure for good governance is welcome, but backlash has unpredictable effects

 GIS Dossiers aim to give our subscribers a quick overview of key topics, regions or conflicts based on a selection of our experts’ reports since 2011.
-This two-part survey explores how the fight against corruption, a perennial feature of most political systems, has become a rallying cry for change in some parts of the world.
-Part One examines Latin America, while Part Two will consider Russia, China, Ukraine and selected countries in Africa and the Middle East.
+This three-part survey explores how the fight against corruption, a perennial feature of most political systems, has become a rallying cry for change in some parts of the world.
+Part One examines Latin America, Part Two will consider Russia.
+Part three covers China, Ukraine and selected countries Central Asia and Africa.

 Corruption occurs in all political systems, as seeking to divert public funds for private purposes – either through cronyism or outright bribe-taking – is a universal temptation of officeholders.
 In authoritarian or traditional systems run by narrow oligarchies, however, it is not a glitch but an endemic feature of the system.
 GIS expert Teresa Nogueira Pinto explored the reasons why this should be so in an extensive review of corruption in Africa published in March 2019.

 Consolidated democracies have lower corruption levels, while dominant party and authoritarian dictatorships tend to be more corrupt.
 The explanation is simple: remaining in power indefinitely is an expensive business, especially in a time when the political costs of open state violence increase.
 It takes money to use more subtle strategies.
 In countries where elections are not free and where there is no clear distinction between private and public, the best way to remain in power is by sustaining power structures, especially the military and security services.

 For rulers in such countries, rewarding political loyalty or cementing clan ties take precedence over economic growth or the rule of law.